prince2520/ChatApp/readme.md

 2. Uses the MVC approach to save message, groupmessage and user data
 3. Added the emoji functionality using emoji mart library
 4. User can create , join group and chat personally
+5. User can Save Images of profile and group

 ## Technologies Used
 - React (For frontend)